Seagate/cortx-prvsnr/test/README.md

 ### helper.py

 #### PRVSNR_REPO_INSTALL_DIR:
-- Defines the path to the EOS provisioner installation directory
+- Defines the path to the CORTX provisioner installation directory

 #### HostMeta:
 - HostMeta class defines the host system with the attributes like,